Making Cap-and-Invest Work

 Communities on the frontlines of climate pollution have seen very few greenhouse gas emission reductions or air quality improvements from the current version of Cap-and-Trade, and programs that advance environmental justice are underinvested in.
 Tightening the program by removing free allowances and dubious offsets will reduce climate and health pollution and increase the Greenhouse Gas Reduction Fund, adding revenue to support existing and additional expenditures that prioritize frontline communities.

-California’s Cap-and-Trade Program is set to expire in 2030.
-During the current legislative session, legislators and the California Air Resources Board will work on bills defining the parameters of the program.
+California’s current Cap-and-Trade Program is set to expire in 2030.
+During the current legislative session, legislators and the California Air Resources Board will work on bills defining the parameters of the program and the governor has proposed a reimagined Cap-and-Invest program to begin even sooner.
 Transform is spearheading a broad coalition of housing, transportation, social justice, and environmental groups to advocate for our three pillars in the reauthorization legislation.

 People power is essential to passing an equitable and truly sustainable Cap-and-Trade measure.
-Email key legislators today and voice your support for a Cap-and-Trade Program that works for every Californian.
+Email key legislators today and voice your support for a Cap-and-Invest Program that works for every Californian.

 Coalition Letter: March 1, 2025